One of the most significant considerations with any pet is the price tag.

 You may also want to consider getting pet insurance, in which case, you can expect to pay around $50 per month.

-Senior dogs tend to cost more, as do ones with pre-existing health conditions.
+Senior dogs tend to cost more than those with pre-existing health conditions.

 Being descended from pugs, puggles tend to inherit a more squashed face.
 In some cases, this could lead to respiratory issues.

-Because of this, you may find that insurers give you a slightly higher quote to cover the risk.
+Because of this, insurers may give you a slightly higher quote to cover the risk.

 Whether you have insurance or not, it would be advisable to have emergency vet funds ready just in case.
 In unfortunate circumstances, your puggle could end up with an injury that you have to pay out of pocket for.